How-To Use DynamoDB For Logging

 One of the major benefits of DynamoDB is the scalability of the platform.
 We aren't going to go too deep into this topic in this post, but we wanted to give some specific insight on how some of DynamoDB's scaling functionality can be applied in the context of using DynamoDB for logging.

 Logs tend to be highly variable.
 If a problem occurs, the likelihood of your log messages increasing is high.
 A key system goes down, the frequency of logs tends to increase.
 Because of this, the On-Demand DynamoDB option tends to work extremely well for logging use cases in DynamoDB.
-If all the sudden you get a massive spike in DB traffic, you don't have to worry about scaling at all, and AWS just takes care of instantly ramping up your capacity to handle that massive surge in logging traffic.
+If all of a sudden you get a massive spike in DB traffic, you don't have to worry about scaling at all, and AWS just takes care of instantly ramping up your capacity to handle that massive surge in logging traffic.

-For more information on this topic, checkout the Dynobase post on DynamoDB On-Demand Scaling vs Provisioned with Auto-Scaling.
+For more information on this topic, check out the Dynobase post on DynamoDB On-Demand Scaling vs Provisioned with Auto-Scaling.

 Conclusion